 Along with the aforementioned hit-by-car risk, male dogs roaming the neighborhood have more risk of getting into dog fights and contracting contagious diseases.
 In their later years, they commonly develop prostate disease, perianal tumors, and testicular tumors.
 Even more sadly, the most common cause of euthanasia of pets in the U.S. is behavior problems.
 These are usually aggression, running away, or urinating in the house by unneutered male dogs.

 Keep in mind also that millions of dogs are put to death in the United States each year because there are not enough homes for them all.
 Spaying and neutering are responsible things to do.

 We recommend spaying (surgical removal of the ovaries and uterus) of female dogs and castration (surgical removal of the testicles) of males, for all dogs who will not be used for purebred breeding.
 For small dogs, this is usually done when the puppy reaches 6 months of age.
-For larger breeds, the ideal time to spay or neuter varies depending on the risk for hip dysplasia, torn cruciate ligaments and certain kinds of cancer.
-Early spay or neuter increases risk for certain orthopedic conditions but reduces risk for certain cancers.
+For larger breeds, the ideal time to spay or neuter varies depending on the risk for hip dysplasia, torn cruciate ligaments, and certain kinds of cancer.
+Early spay or neutering increases the risk of certain orthopedic conditions but reduces the risk of certain cancers.
 These risks play out differently depending on the breed and size of your dog.